pawanlamba/mlai-blog/_posts/2020-06-01-Hadamard_Attentions_Mighty_Attentions_Optimized.md

 ```

-Another change in experment setup is fixed length input.
+Another change in the experiment setup is fixed-length input.
 #### Weights Optimization
 For embedding_size(d_model):512 and seq_len:40 we see a drop in parameter of the model from 1,050,624 to 538,113 which is a 50% drop in parameters.

-We run the experiment for 50 epochs to comapre in loss and accuracy.
+We run the experiment for 50 epochs to compare in loss and accuracy.
 And the results are as below.

 **Accuracy Comparision:**
 We observer that there is a minimal loss in accuracy as compared to dot product attention.
 With dot-attention peak accuracy @37.29% hadamard score a 36.30%
 ![Accuracy Comparision Dot Product and Hadamard Attentions]({{site.baseurl}}/assets/images/post_id_20200601/accuracy.svg)
 **Loss Comparision:**
-We see a similar trend in loss, We save 2X in parameter of attention with minimal impact on accuracy and loss.
+We see a similar trend in loss, We save 2X in the parameter of attention with minimal impact on accuracy and loss.
 ![Loss Comparision Dot Product and Hadamard Attentions]({{site.baseurl}}/assets/images/post_id_20200601/loss.svg)

-We can choose other experiment setup for comparision, but goal of the demonstatration is to show minimal impact in training and saving on paramters.
+We can choose another experiment setup for comparison, but the goal of the demonstration is to show minimal impact in training and saving on parameters.

 ## Conclusion
-I am not proposing against dot product attention, instead we can carefully choose one over other when required.
-Also language models can be trained as mix of Hadamard and Dot Product Attentions.
+I am not proposing against dot product attention, instead, we can carefully choose one over the other when required.
+Also, language models can be trained as a mix of Hadamard and Dot Product Attentions.